greenphoenixengineering/dispo-depot-ts/SUPABASE_SETUP.md

 1. **Docker Desktop** - [Download here](https://www.docker.com/products/docker-desktop/)
 2. **Node.js** (version 16+) and npm

-## One-Command Setup (Recommended)
+## Setup Process

+### Step 1: Run the Setup Script

-We've created a setup script that will handle all the necessary steps for you:
+We've created a setup script that will handle the initial Supabase setup for you:

 ```bash
 # Make the script executable